Mr-Jack-Tung/JARVIS-Chatbot-a-simple-RAG-with-PDF-files/README.md

 - Agent calling

 ### Features
+- support Qwen2.5 is the latest series of Qwen large language models.
 - support 30 multi-languages, including Chinese, English, French, Spanish, Portuguese, German, Italian, Russian, Japanese, Korean, Vietnamese, Thai, Arabic, and more.
 - supports long contexts of up to 128K tokens and can generate up to 8K tokens.
 - upload in any language PDF files and response with user language ^^